By Iris Stone

 As an east coast state and one of the thirteen original colonies, Georgia is home to some of the oldest, most established universities in the country.
 From gargantuan state schools like the University of Georgia to esteemed private institutions like Emory to small religious colleges like Toccoa Falls, Georgia offers educational options across the entire spectrum of collegiate life.
 Georgia is also one of the most affordable states for college; in fact, 80% of the school listed below come with an annual net price below $20,000!

-This blend of quality and affordability is exactly what makes a “best value” university – after all, the best you could hope for in your college search is to stumble across a school that provides all the resources and academic options you need, but without breaking the bank.
-That’s where this ranking comes into play.
-Using a careful methodology that considers metrics like graduation rate, acceptance rate, and annual net cost, we’ve aimed to bring you a selection of schools that offers the best of both worlds.
+This blend of quality and affordability is exactly what makes a "best value" university - after all, the best you could hope for in your college search is to stumble across a school that provides all the resources and academic options you need but without breaking the bank.
+That's where this ranking comes into play.
+Using a careful methodology that considers metrics like graduation rate, acceptance rate, and annual net cost, we've aimed to bring you a selection of schools that offer the best of both worlds.
 You may also want to check out our ranking of the Top Affordable Online Colleges in Georgia.

 Our Ranking Methodology: